 See more technical details in Greg’s post here.

-An improved version of the wheaton touch capacitor switch.
+An improved version of the touch capacitor switch for the Wheaton Crimpenstein

 Go from pushing a very hard rubbery button requiring a lot of force…..